frederic-perez/AmE-dictionary/data/idioms.md

 __easy street, on__ A secure and comfortable financial situation. _Grandpa will be on easy street once his pension checks start rolling in._
 __echo chamber__
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._
+__elbow room__ __1__ Enough space to move around an area easily. _Ugh, the mall is so crowded today that there’s hardly any elbow room at all!_ __2__ The freedom and ability to act as one wants. _Well, you’re her cabinet—if you’re worried about her having too much elbow room as student council president, you should impose limitations._
 __elephant in the room__ :two: An obvious problem that people do not want to talk about.
 __Elvis has left the building__ :three: Said when an event or performance has come to an end, or when someone or something has left a place, especially in a dramatic fashion.
 The phrase refers to an announcement famously made at the end of Elvis Presley concerts alerting people that he vacated the premises and no further encores would be played.
 __empty nester__ _n_ A parent whose children have grown and moved away from home. _He and wife Bekki are empty nesters._